gpersijn/gpersijn/README.md

 - :books:	I’m currently studying at University of Brasilia
 - :computer: My course is Software Engineering
+- 🧑🏻‍💻: I'm doing internship at CI&T Software
-- :zap: I’m currently learning React and Angular
+- :zap: I’m currently learning Java and Angular
-- 💬 Ask me about Discrete Mathematics and Agile Methodologies
+- 💬 Ask me about Discrete Mathematics
 - 📫 How to reach me: gpersijn@outlook.com
 - :camera_flash: More about me:  <a href="https://www.instagram.com/gu.persi/">@gu.persi</a>
 - :earth_americas: I am a english, spanish and portuguese speaker